A Cheeseboard for American Cheese Month

 Don’t be fooled: We’re talking about artisanal cheeses made in North America, not the processed stuff that comes in individually wrapped slices.
 (Though there’s a place for that too!)
 American Cheese Month is a celebration of all the diverse cheeses made here in the States, and the farmers, cheesemakers, cheesemongers, and chefs that bring them to us.
 It’s also a great excuse to try a bunch of new cheeses!

-With that in mind, our Tastemaster, Lisa Ali, has picked out a few scrumptious cheeses from creameries around the country to get you started.
+With that in mind, our cheese specialist, Lisa Ali, has picked out a few scrumptious cheeses from creameries around the country to get you started.
 We’ve loaded the board up with all kinds of extra goodies, too — dried fruit, candied nuts, briny olives, and the like — to complement the cheeses and make it a heartier snack.

-Our tip: For wine, think about a California Chardonnay, like Sonoma Coast Chardonnay from Sonoma-Cutrer.
+Our tip: For wine, think about a California chardonnay, like Sonoma Coast chardonnay from Sonoma-Cutrer.
 It’s full of apples, roasted nuts, and a hint of citrus blossom — just what you want with these creamy cheeses.

-Dorothy's Creamery — Keep Dreaming
+Dorothy's — Keep Dreaming

 With its flower shape and ash coat, Keep Dreaming is one of the prettiest cheeses around.
-It’s made with cow’s milk and crème fraîche, so it has a silky smooth texture.
-We like its rich savory flavor with a bite of the chewy dried cherries — their tartness is just right with all that butteriness.
+It’s made with cow’s milk and crème fraîche, so it has a silky-smooth texture.
+We like its rich, savory flavor with a bite of the chewy dried cherries — their tartness is just right with all that butteriness.

 Central Coast Creamery — Holey Cow